rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

 @section analytics-knowledge-base Knowledge Base
-@ssubection analytics-migratev2v3 Migrating from v2 to v3
+@subsection analytics-migratev2v3 Migrating from v2 to v3
 - 2.13.0 is the final version of the RSDKAnalytics podspec.
 It has been renamed to RAnalytics podspec from version 3.0.0.
 - Version 3.0.0 restructures the module and splits the functionality into `Core` and `RAT` subspecs.
 - See @ref analytics-configure-rat "Configuring RAT" for the new plist approach for setting account ID and application ID.
 This replaces the deleted methods [configureWithAccountId:](https://documents.developers.rakuten.com/ios-sdk/analytics-2.13/#analytics-configure-rat) / [configureWithApplicationId:](https://documents.developers.rakuten.com/ios-sdk/analytics-2.13/#analytics-configure-rat)